 This project will continue the widening of the Sam Houston Tollway from its current two lanes in each direction to four lanes in each direction between SH 288 and IH 45 South and will also include the construction of an inside safety shoulder and the reconstruction of tolled exit and entrance ramps.
 The estimated cost for this project is approximately $200 million.
-Final design for the project has been completed and construction is scheduled to begin in early 2016.
+Final design for the project has been completed and construction began in 2016.

 HCTRA Projects – Sam Houston Tollway Widening (East)

 The widening of the Sam Houston Tollway from IH 45 South to SH 225 will consist of widening the current tollway from two lanes to four lanes in each direction, widening of the inside safety shoulder lane, and reconstruction of tolled entrance and exit ramps.
-Final design is underway, and construction is expected to begin in 2017.
+Final design is underway, and construction began in 2017.
 This project is estimated to cost $225 million.

 HCTRA Projects – Sam Houston Tollway Widening (Ship Channel Bridge)

 The widening of the Sam Houston Tollway between SH 225 and IH 10 will consist of the construction of a new bridge span across the Houston Ship Channel providing four toll lanes and full shoulders in each direction.
 This project will require extensive collaboration between public agencies to achieve successful development.
 A schematic design for the project has been approved by Harris County Commissioners’ Court and final design is in progress.
-Construction is expected to begin in 2017.
+Construction began in 2017.